RepGraphics/euphoria-paste/README.md

 ## Objectives:

 * Alter UI for accessibility ✅
-* UI changes for Mobile.
+* UI changes for Mobile ✅
 * Performance Upgrades ✅
 * Easier Brand Configuration.
 * Upgraded to use ES Modules ✅